elasticio/csv-component/README.md

 * `Include Header` - this select configures output behavior of the component.
 If option is `Yes` or no value chosen than header of csv file will be written to attachment, this is default behavior.
 If value `No` selected than csv header will be omitted from attachment.
 * `Separator` - this select configures type of CSV delimiter in an output file.
 There are next options: `Comma (,)`, `Semicolon (;)`, `Space ( )`, `Tab (\t)`.

-This action will convert an incoming array into a CSV file.
+This action will convert an incoming array into a CSV file by following approach:

-The columns of the CSV file will be mapped with same names as keys in the input JSON body.
+* Header inherits names of keys from the input message;
+* Payload will store data from Values of relevant Keys (Columns).

+Requirements:

+* The inbound message is an JSON Array of Object with identical structure;
-The requirement for an input Array - each JSON object inside should be plain without nested complex objects and similar to each other.
+* Each JSON object has plain structure without nested levels.

 The keys of an input JSON will be published as the header in the first row.
 For each incoming event, the value for each header will be `stringified` and written as the value for that cell.
 All other properties will be ignored.
 For example, headers